 Our recent IT Resource Management study helped us discover that resource planning for projects in American corporations is wrong up to 50% of the time.
-Resource Management is also the subject of great discussion within IT organizations and identified as key goal for improvement.
+Resource Management is also the subject of great discussion within IT organizations and identified as a key goal for improvement.

 The majority of IT organizations lack the processes and practices to address the most common failure points!